imarquart/TOM-GamesOnNetworks/README.md

 #### Bala, V. and Goyal, S. (2001) ‘Conformism and diversity under social learning’, Economic Theory, 17(1), pp. 101–120. doi: 10.1007/PL00004094.

 This follow-up paper shows that diverse outcomes (or opinions) can co-exist, if the intensity of interaction between groups differs from the intensity within group.
-As of yet unrecognized is the general insight: The _symmetry_ of social interacts is a crucial determinant of diversity or conformism.
+As of yet unrecognized is the general insight: The _symmetry_ of social interactions, and their magnitude, are a crucial determinant of diversity or conformism.

 #### Kranton, R. E. and Minehart, D. F. (2001) ‘A Theory of Buyer-Seller Networks’, THE AMERICAN ECONOMIC REVIEW, 91(3), p.
 30.